 The year-over-year funding increase is due to the addition of one-time funds to integrate the Homeless Management Information System data into Service Coordination Portal Engine (SCoPE).

 This program offer contains the addition of 1.00 FTE to support the analysis and evaluation of Measure-related program data.

 Program #30003C - Data, Research, & Evaluation - Homeless Management

 Information System

-Department: Joint Office of Homeless Services Program Contact: Lori Kelley
+Program Contact: Lori Kelley